Luminar Technologies: 2017–2019: Funding and initial partnerships

 Luminar emerged from stealth mode in April 2017 and received $36 million in series A funding.
 The capital was earmarked to set up a factory in Orlando to manufacture 10,000 automotive lidar devices.
 In September 2017, Luminar announced a partnership with the Toyota Research Institute (TRI), the research and development arm of Toyota focused on autonomous vehicles, AI, and robotics.
 TRI used Luminar devices in its Platform 2.1 test vehicles, a fleet of self-driving Lexus sedans.

 By 2018, Luminar was on its seventh-generation application-specific integrated circuit (ASIC) design, and it had a fully integrated technology stack.
 The company added a Colorado Springs location in April 2018 when it acquired Black Forest Engineering, a company that specializes in high-performance indium gallium arsenide (InGaAs) receivers.
 Former Uber executive Brent Schwarz joined Luminar as head of business development in September 2018.

 In June 2018, Volvo and Luminar announced a partnership for Luminar to provide lidar technology for Volvo's self-driving cars planned for the 2022 model year.
 Luminar's lidar for Volvo is the approximate size of a VHS, optimized for highway driving, and integrated into a car's roof just above the windshield.
 It can receive wireless software upgrades and interface with Volvo's automatic safety features, like automatic emergency braking.
 Volvo also announced that Luminar was the recipient of Volvo's first investment of an undisclosed amount from its newly established venture capital program, the Volvo Cars Tech Fund.

 Audi AID (Autonomous Intelligent Driving) announced a partnership with Luminar in December 2018, selecting Luminar's lidar due to its longer 250-meter range and high resolution.
-In July 2019, Luminar raised $100 million in additional funding, bringing total capital raised to more than $250 million.
+In July 2019, Luminar raised $100 million in additional funding, bringing the total capital raised to more than $250 million.
 It also developed a new model of its lidar, approximately one-third the size of the previous model.
 By August 2019, Luminar had 250 employees at the Central Florida Research Park in Orlando and another 100 in California.
-The company's portfolio included almost 50 patents, with approximately 150 additional patent applications pending.
+The company's portfolio includes almost 50 patents, with approximately 150 additional applications pending.

-From 2017 to 2020, Luminar partnered with more than 50 companies total, including 12 of the 15 largest car companies in the world.
+From 2017 to 2020, Luminar partnered with more than 50 companies, including 12 of the 15 largest car companies in the world.